microsoft/azuredevopslabs/readme.md

     <li> Brand new labs for new features in VS and TFS 2017  </li>
   </ul>

- You can download the VM or try the hands-on-labs from a browser or simply upload the VHD to Azure.
+ You can download the VM or simply access it from a browser or run it on Azure by uploading the VHD to your own Azure subscripton.
 To find out more including  download the vm, please check <a href="labs/tfs">here</a>

 </p>